 There is an overlap in the weight measurement ranges for 24 month and 2T at Carter’s.
 Interestingly, there’s a gap between the height ranges with 24M ending at 34 inches but 2T not starting until 35 inches.

 |2T||35 – 36.5″||29 – 31 lbs|

 Carter’s recognizes the confusion in sizes and actually has a webpage about finding the right size in their clothes.
-As explained above, their guide specifies that their 24m size “might [emphasis mine] be designed to accommodate a child’s diaper” vs. their 2T which “may” be for toddlers out of diapers.
+Their guide specifies that their 24m size “might [emphasis mine] be designed to accommodate a child’s diaper” vs. their 2T which “may” be for toddlers out of diapers.

 Old Navy and Gap are other popular retailers for baby and toddler clothes.
 Old Navy and Gap use range sizes for their baby clothes so their 24-month size is labeled 18m-24m.

-As shown by the size chart below, 24-month and 2T are distinct sizes at Old Navy.
+As shown by the size chart below, 24-month and 2T are distinct sizes at Old Navy (source: size chart).
 24m is the smaller size and once your baby outgrows it, then they size up into 2T.

 |18M-24M||31.5 – 33.75″||24 – 26 lbs|